eye-division/ray-lee/_projects/chorus.md

 *Chorus* aims to bring a contemporary music and visual art spectacle to a very wide audience.
 By locating the work outdoors and on a monumental scale *Chorus* is able to be experienced by large numbers of people and has the ability to attract people to the work who may have been ‘just passing by’.

+Chorus was shortlisted for the 2014 BASCA British Composer of the Year award for sonic art.

 **Technical:**

 The sounds for *Chorus* were produced using Adobe Audition.
 Saw tooth wave tones were created at specific pitches.
 The tones were then saved as WAV’s.